No donut is healthier than a donut peach. Find out when these flat. saucer shaped peaches are in season and where to buy them.

-Mmmmm….donuts.
 Words so elegantly described by the famous philosopher Homer J. Simpson.

 Where are Donut (Flat) Peaches Grown?

 You can also find them from other states, but it will be more of a hunt.
 While the southern states of Georgia and South Carolina are big peaches growers, I don’t know of a lot of orchards growing them.

 Where are Donut (Flat) Peaches In Season?

 Kingsburg Orchards calls them Flying Saucer peaches.
 These are white fleshed donut peaches.
 Their earliest ones (May Flying and Galaxy) are available at the month of May.
 Then there is a gap all the way until August when their next couple varieties (Pink and Late) are ripe.

 Another of my favorite growers is Family Tree Farms.
 Their donut peaches, called Saturn peaches are available from the end of May through the end of June and then again around the end of July to late August.

 Varieties to Look Out For

-I am sad to say that most of the donut peaches in stores are really more style than substance.
+I am sad to say that many of the donut peaches in stores are really more style than substance.
 They lack any real flavor – especially the white flesh varieties.

 Peach Pie Donut Peaches

-This variety comes your way from Family Tree Farms.
-They take a while to ripen, but are full of flavor if you eat them at the right moment.
-They do have notes of pie spices in their flavor profile.
-Definately worth checking out.
-They even come in a cute, carrying case, that makes them look like they are actually donuts!
-This year I have found them at Trader Joe’s and Kroger.
+Peach Pie Donut peaches do have notes of pie spices in their flavor profile.
+Definitely worth checking out.
+Sometimes they even come in a cute, carrying case, that makes them look like they are actually donuts!
+I found these at Trader Joe’s and Kroger.

 Nectafire Donut Nectarine

 I used to buy them at Hiller’s Market each summer, however that store was bought out by Kroger and I can no longer find them in my area.
 Rest asure, I will find them again.
 Nectafire is harvested in mid July by Rembrandt Fruit.

 If you are really into peaches, and fruit in general I have a great book you need to check out, it’s called How to Pick a Peach.
 I have learned so much about fruit from this book from history to what to look for when shopping for fruit.
 It’s a fave of mine.